MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 number (or the default if no port number is specified).
 We term this behavior "Port Prefix Naming", and use it in the examples throughout this document.

-See {{httpsnames}} for the HTTPSSVC behavior.
+See {{httpsnames}} for the HTTPS RR behavior.

-When a prior CNAME or SVCB record has aliased to an SVCB record, each RR shall be returned under its own owner name.
+When a prior CNAME or SVCB record has aliased to a SVCB record, each RR shall be returned under its own owner name.

 Note that none of these forms alter the origin or authority for validation purposes.